MaVaTi56/classicladder/docs/README.txt

 Since v0.9.11, a PSTN/GSM modem can be connected to be used for monitor protocol ! + can run just for one cycle.

 ClassicLadder can run in real-time with RTLinux, RTAI or Xenomai (optional).
+Only Xenomai used in latest versions.
 See below.

 REQUIREMENTS...